diego-tella/HikvisionIN/README.md

 # HikvisionIN
-A python script that look for hikvision vulnerable cams
+A python script that look for hikvision vulnerable cams with a backdoor.